DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

 developers shouldn't be needed in the everyday operation of the application.

-This list contains the responsibilities developers have now, but should be made available via the admin interface in ECF2:
+This list contains the responsibilities developers have now, but should be made available via the admin interface in ECF 2:

 - The DfE has previously advised of the possibility that participants may be registered as duplicates with multiple `participant_ids`.
 Where